Rambutan trees can grow to a height of 50 to 80 feet with a straight trunk that can reach up to 24 inches in diameter with dense canopy.

 Rambutan peels much like a hard-boiled egg—break the outer shell and peel back the spiny outer covering to reveal the aril (the fruit itself ) inside.
 The aril contains a small, bitter tasting seed that is typically discarded and not eaten with the fruit.

-Birds and flying foxes (fruit-eating bats) are the biggest dangers to a rambutan crop.
+Birds and flying foxes (fruit-eating bats) are the biggest dangers to rambutan.
 They feed on crops, severely decreasing yields.
 Flying foxes are a problem in Australia, Indonesia, and mainland Asia where they roost in camps or communal sites.
 Like other species of bats, they hang upside down in trees, but this particular species eats only fruit.

-References: Australia Dept. of Primary Industry, Fisheries & Mines, Purdue University; UC Davis Postharvest Technology website.
+References: Australia Dept. of Primary Industry, Fisheries & Mines, Purdue University; UC Davis Postharvest Technology Center.